nextstrain/narratives/trees-background.md

 When a sequence sits on a long line on its own, like C or E, this means it has unique mutations not found in other sequences.
 The longer the line, the more mutations.
 A and B also have unique mutations (the green circle) not shared by the other sequences, but they are identical to each other.
 <br><br>
 Based on this tree, we would conclude that A & B closely related to each other, and D & E are closely related to each other.
-A & B are more closely related to C than they are to D & C.
+A & B are more closely related to C than they are to D & E.
 </p>

 ### Further reading